vdukhovni/danecheck/README.md

 a TLS connection or yield a certificat chain that does not match the TLSA records.

-Note that "danecheck" prefers ECDSA to RSA, and only makes one connection to each IP address, so for hosts that have both ECDSA and RSA certificates, only the ECDSA certificate will be checked.
-Such hosts are rare, and when their TLSA records are only correct for one of RSA and ECDSA, it is almost RSA that is properly configured and ECDSA that is neglected.
-So, for now, it makes to test ECDSA when available, and otherwise RSA.
+Note that `danecheck` prefers ECDSA to RSA, and only makes one connection to each IP address, so for hosts that have both ECDSA and RSA certificates, only the ECDSA certificate will be checked.
+Such hosts are rare, and when their TLSA records are only correct for one of RSA and ECDSA, it is almost always RSA that is properly configured and ECDSA that is neglected.
+So, for now, testing ECDSA in preference to RSA is typically a feature, not a bug.

 ## Building the software